 So, now it is time to present you the idle Frisians

 Well that must be a shock!
-That is quite a different appearance from TV series The Last Kingdom, or from the TV series Vikings, or from the (Red)bad movie.
-They might even have more in common with the more contemporary detectives Sunny Crockett and Ricardo Tubbs of the TV series Miami Vice in the ’80s.
+That is quite a different appearance from TV series The Last Kingdom, or from the TV series Vikings, or from the bad Redbad movie.
+The men might even have more in common with the more contemporary detectives Sunny Crockett and Ricardo Tubbs of the TV series Miami Vice in the ’80s.
 Imagine sunglasses with their outfits, and the comparison is complete.
 It were sharp-dressed men in colorful outfits of the most expensive cloth to be found in the wider region at that time.
 Probably always terrified their slick clothes would become dirty from smelly mud of the salt marsh, or become wet and out of model from the sea or constant rains.
 Of course, having a different hat for each occasion, et cetera.
 Oh, vanity of vanities.
 All is vanity!

 But, their products were a big success for all levels of societies around the globe.
 And the money they earned with it, correspondingly.
 Even against the willy, sorry, the will of the illustrious Charlemagne.
 Yes, even handsome superheroes like Thor and Superman were inspired by the ruby-red cloaks of high quality.
 Haute couture from the salt marshes, indeed.